Mera Yaar Mera Dushman

-The film was shot and completed in 1982 but got delayed for unknown reasons.
-Initially the film was titled Karwat.
-The producer even released the LP and EP records of the film under that name.
-Mera Yaar Mera Dushman was chosen to cash in on Mithun's action image.

-Synopsis
+Plot

 Jagmohan & Raj Narayan are both good friends and business partners.
-Jagmohan's son Ashok (Rakesh Roshan) wants to become a dancer and his daughter Anita loves a boxer Vinod (Mithun Chakraborty).
+Jagmohan's son Ashok wants to become a dancer and his daughter Anita loves a boxer Vinod.
 Narayan's son Shakti is also a boxer.
 Shakti and his friend Gopal do illegal works together.
 Shakti wants to grab Jagmohan's business and his daughter.
 One day Dinesh is murdered, who is the leader of the labor union.
 The blame for his murder is imposed on Ashok.
 He is completely trapped in the trap of Gopal.
 Will the real killer be found?
 Will Anita get her love?